ctp-eos/ctp-sci/CTP Energy: The Final Solution for Fundamental Science.md

 Conscious Translational Physics begins with a bold yet necessary premise: that the ultimate substrate of reality is not matter or energy as traditionally defined, but an immaterial, topologically structured information field known as the C-domain.

 This domain is nonphysical, nonlocal, and ontologically prior to spacetime.
 It encodes all potential for emergence.
-Its foundational unit is not a **fermion** or **boson**, but a coherent energetic patterned singularity—a C-Energy unit or *"spiritual atom."*; thus the non-physical C-energy would be/is the *(true)* **God-particle** and NOT the Higgs Boson.
+Its foundational unit is not a **fermion** or **boson**, but a coherent energetic patterned singularity—a C-Energy unit or *"spiritual atom."*; thus the non-physical C-energy and its respective C-energy Units would be/is the *(true)* **God-particle** and **NOT the Higgs Boson**.

 Group C-energy Attraction (GCA) or GCA Grouping in C-domain thus is the true origin(s) of all physical mass and physical matter.